 The hospital welcomes students for their medical electives in Tonga and international work experience from all fields including medical, dental and physio.
 Students join the ward rounds, doctors’ meetings to discuss cases and rotate through the various departments including Surgical, ED, O&G, Paediatrics, Mental Health and General Medicine.
 There are also Community Outreach Programs (with specific focus on diabetes, dental, medical or health promotion) involving bi-weekly visits to remote villages, homes and health centres to provide healthcare to he local people.

 The hours are 8.30 am – 4.30 pm Monday to Friday.
 Although there is usually plenty of work to do, the pace is slower than what you may anticipate and therefore allow plenty of time and energy to explore the environment.
 It is more rewarding when you have time to understand the health care system, and get to know local customs and people.

-As with all volunteering projects you will need an open mind, a level of resourcefulness, patience, compassion, good-humour and a flexible attitude to be able to get the most out of your placement.
+As with all medical electives in Tonga you will need an open mind, a level of resourcefulness, patience, compassion, good-humour and a flexible attitude to be able to get the most out of your placement.

 ARRIVAL & ORIENTATION: You will fly into Nuku‘alofa International Airport and then transfer to your guesthouse accommodation.

 TONGA WEATHER: Tonga’s climate is tropical, warm and welcoming.
 Temperatures are warm all year round and while it is hot in summer, it rarely reaches above 35°C .
 Tropical rains fall from December through February, coinciding with the warmest summer months.
 The winter temperatures (April to September) are only slightly cooler than summer temperatures (November to February).
 Modest dress is necessary for both Tongans and visitors.
 Allowances are made for tourists at beaches while many Tongans remain conservatively covered while swimming.